War crimes in the Kosovo War

-Numerous war crimes were committed by all sides during the Kosovo War, which lasted from 28 February 1998 until 11 June 1999.
-According to Human Rights Watch, the vast majority of abuses were attributable to the government of Slobodan Milošević, mainly perpetrated by the Serbian police, the Yugoslav army, and Serb paramilitary units.
-During the war, regime forces killed between 7,000–9,000 Kosovo Albanians, engaged in countless acts of rape, destroyed entire villages, and displaced nearly one million people.
+War crimes were committed by all sides during the Kosovo War, which lasted from 28 February 1998 until 11 June 1999.
+According to Human Rights Watch (HRW), the vast majority of abuses were attributable to the government of Slobodan Milošević, mainly perpetrated by the Serbian police, the Yugoslav army, and Serb paramilitary units.
+During the war, Yugoslav forces killed between 7,000–9,000 Kosovo Albanians, engaged in numerous acts of rape, destroyed villages, and displaced nearly one million people.
 The Kosovo Liberation Army (KLA or the UÇK) has also been implicated in atrocities, such as kidnappings and summary executions of civilians.
 Moreover, the NATO bombing campaign has been harshly criticized by human rights organizations and the Serbian government for causing roughly 500 civilian casualties.

 In 2015, the Humanitarian Law Center released a list of people who were killed or went missing from 1 January 1998 to 31 December 2000, including 8,676 Kosovo Albanian civilians, 1,196 ethnic Serbs and 445 civilians who were members of other ethnicities such as Romani people and Bosniaks.

 Background

-By the 1980s, the Kosovo Albanians constituted a majority in Kosovo.
+By the 1980s, Kosovo Albanians constituted a majority in Kosovo.
 During the 1970s and 1980s, thousands of Serbs and Montenegrins left Kosovo, including some 57,000 during the 1970s alone.
 Socio-economic conditions, migration from underdeveloped areas, an increasingly adverse social-political climate and direct and indirect pressures were cited as the reasonings behind the departures.
 Slobodan Milošević gained political power by exploiting the grievances of Kosovo Serbs and pandering to the rising nationalist movement in Serbia.

 Milošević abolished Kosovo's autonomy in 1989.
 With his rise to power, the Albanians started boycotting state institutions and ignoring the laws of the Republic of Serbia, culminating in the creation of the Republic of Kosova which received recognition from neighbouring Albania.
 Serbia (now in union with Montenegro as FR Yugoslavia) tried to maintain its political control over the province.
-With the formation of the Kosovo Liberation Army, a large number of the Kosovo Albanians joined and supported the movement.
+With the formation of the Kosovo Liberation Army, a large number of Kosovo Albanians joined or supported the movement.
 The Serbian police and Yugoslav army response was brutal.
 In 1998, international sanctions were applied to the Federal Republic of Yugoslavia because of persecution of Kosovo's Albanians by Yugoslav security forces.